openshift/enhancements/enhancements/machine-api/short-circuiting-backoff.md

 The machine healthcheck controller's remediation strategy is deleting the machine, and letting the cloud provider create a new one.
 This isn't the best remediation strategy in all environments.

-Any Machine that enters the `Failed` state is remediated immediately, without waiting, by the MHC When this occurs, if the error which caused the failure is persistent (spot price too low, configuration error), replacement Machines will also be `Failed`
+Any Machine that enters the `Failed` state is remediated immediately, without waiting, by the MHC.
+When this occurs, if the error which caused the failure is persistent (spot price too low, configuration error), replacement Machines will also be `Failed`.
-As replacement machines start and fail, MHC causes a hot loop of Machine being deleted and recreated Hot loop makes it difficult for users to find out why their Machines are failing.
+As replacement machines start and fail, MHC causes a hot loop of Machine being deleted and recreated.
+This hot looping makes it difficult for users to find out why their Machines are failing.
+Another side effect of machines constantly failing, is the risk of hitting the benchmark of machine failures percentage - thus triggering the "short-circuit" mechanism which will prevent all remediations.

 With this enhancement we propose a better mechanism.
 In case a machine enters the `Failed` state and does not have a NodeRef or a ProviderID it'll be remediated after a certain time period has passed - thus allowing a manual intervention in order to break to hot loop.